mauriziocescon/ng-playground/why-macros.md

 - you have clear markers for tools,
 - you keep DI separated from script / template and at the same time enable the definition of providers depending on inputs, but not on variables defined inside script.

 Note that the entire proposal is keeping the idea of creating inputs / outputs / ... at component level, have ng syncing them (compatibility) and strict type checking at build time.
+Moreover, script runs only once at component creation time.

 ### Another example
 ```ts